Daniel-KM/Omeka-S-module-IiifServer/README.md

 - add some rules in Apache config or in htaccess to redirect request to the image server.
 Normally, a regex starting with iiif/ and finishing with the supported file extensions is enough.

+#### Note for Cantaloupe

+In some cases or if not configured, Image Api v3 does not work and images are not displayed, so keep Image Api v2 in that case.

 Notes